astorDev/seege/postgres-vs-mongo/article.md

 }
 ```

-and for the frest start in `Program.cs`:
+and for the fresh start in `Program.cs`:

 ```csharp
 new Db().Database.EnsureDeleted();